 The amount of gas a person passes depends on varying factors, including diet and medications.
 Additionally, certain health conditions can cause an individual to experience more gas.
 Older folks are likely to pass more wind for the following commonplace reasons.

-1. Swallowing more air:
+1. Swallowing more air

 Swallowing a lot of air passes through the body via burping or as excessive flatulence.
 Seniors may swallow a good deal of air as a result of wearing loose dentures, drinking carbonated sodas, and eating or drinking too fast.
 Smoking and chewing gum also introduce more air into the body.

-2. Dietary choices:
+2. Dietary choices

 Foods seniors eat can contribute to uncomfortable gassiness.
 Carbohydrates, for instance, are notorious for causing gas.
-Vegetables often favored by old people and that increase the frequency of tooting include beans, cabbage, Brussels sprouts, artichokes, peas, corn, lentils, and broccoli.
+Vegetables often favored by old people and that increase the frequency of flatulence include beans, cabbage, Brussels sprouts, artichokes, peas, corn, lentils, and broccoli.

 Commonly eaten foods, such as whole grains, wheat, and oat bran lead to more instances of gas.
 Fruits, like prunes, raisins, apples, and pears equally contribute to bouts of gas.
 Milk, dairy products, and processed foods are known triggers for flatulence, too.